-Creating a Better Day
+Create a Better Day

-By creating positive nighttime habits, you set the tone for your morning.
+By creating a positive nighttime routine, you set the tone for your morning.
 Your intentions and actions the night before give you the best possible jump on the morning when that alarm goes off!
 Once you develop these habits, mornings will be easier and you will find your days are more happy and productive.
 What is one thing you need to change so that your mornings start off right?

 I’ll give it a try…The hardest part for me is turning the electronics off.

 That can be a struggle for sure Dawn.
 It’s so easy to get stuck in the continuous scroll of social media, or to just look up that “one last thing”.

 I can’t function the next day if I stay up after 9pm.
 I do my prepping before I go to sleep—clothes out and lunch made.